Engee documentation

 Details

-Matrix at of mechanical losses at a given fluid pressure drop and angular speed of shaft rotation.
+The matrix on mechanical losses at a given pressure drop of the liquid and the angular velocity of the shaft.

-The block uses linear interpolation between the elements of the table.
-The values and are the dimensions of the corresponding vectors:
+The block uses linear interpolation between table elements.
+Values and — these are the sizes of the corresponding vectors:

-• - number of elements in the pressure gain vector Pressure gain vector, dp.
+• — the number of elements in the pressure gain vector Pressure gain vector, dp.

-• - number of elements in the angular velocity vector Shaft angular velocity vector, w.
+• — the number of elements in the angular velocity vector Shaft angular velocity vector, w.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization parameters to `Tabulated data - volumetric and mechanical losses'.
+To use this parameter, set the Leakage and friction parameterization parameter to Tabulated data - volumetric and mechanical losses.

 Units